crime-story/eLearningPlatform/README.md

 - [x] Update User Course Repartition
 - [x] Display all Course Repartitions for an Specific Student
 - [x] Display all User Course Repartitions

+### Additional:
+- Audit Service where you can see logs of actions made by an User (name of action & timestamp)